child from ukraine

 Innovative Foundations for a Strong Future

 As a non-profit dedicated to promoting innovation in the Design and Construction industries, the Center for Innovation (CFI) is embarking on the biggest new design and construction opportunity of our lifetime.
-Together with our Ukrainian partner, Dobrobat, CFI is hosting two transformative events:
+Together with our Ukrainian partner, Dobrobat, CFI has begun to help Ukrainians plan for reconstruction, even as the war continues.

-On July 28, 2023, we partnered with Dobrobat, a rapid rebuilding response organization in Ukraine, to host a national conversation in Kyiv, Ukraine.
-Over 400 government ministers, mayors and concerned citizens gathered to discuss post-war reconstruction with CFI leaders (pictured to the right).
+On July 28, 2023, CFI partnered with Dobrobat, a rapid rebuilding response organization in Ukraine, to host a national conversation in Kyiv, Ukraine.
+Over 400 government ministers, mayors, and concerned citizens gathered to discuss post-war reconstruction with CFI leaders (pictured to the right).
 The event was free and was recorded and live-streamed.
-We hosted a post Ukraine trip webinar on August 25th to recap the conference and what we learned.
+CFI hosted a post-Ukraine trip webinar on August 25th to recap the conference and what we learned.

 view of conference room in Ukraine